Hazelnut Oil For Skin: Benefits And How To Use

 - Hazelnut essential oil, made with the leaves, flowers, skin, and bark of the plant, provides good skin care benefits.
 The oil soothes and stimulates the skin (24).
 It also acts as a disinfectant and provides aseptic action.
-It soothes any muscle pain and provides relaxation.
+It can help soothe any muscle pain and provides relaxation.

 - Hazelnut essential oil made from the skin of the nut may be used to boost the effectiveness of probiotic bacteria that benefit skin health.
 Hazelnut skin has bioactive compounds that increase the growth of the probiotic bacteria Lactobacillus planetarium and Lactobacillus crispatus (25).
 These bacteria help delay the onset of skin aging (26), (27).

 - Hazelnut twigs and leaves, used in the making of essential oils, can be used to treat skin conditions.
 The leaves have an hydroalcoholic extract that may help with wound healing (28).